-8 Information compression provides an entirely novel perspective on the foundations of mathematics, logic, and computing
+10 Information compression provides an entirely novel perspective on the foundations of mathematics, logic, and computing

-In view of evidence for the importance of IC in human learning, peception, and cognition (Section 3), and in view of the fact that mathematics is the product of human brains and has been designed as an aid to human thinking, it should not be surprising to find that IC is central in the structures and workings of mathematics.
+In view of evidence for the importance of IC in human learning, perception, and cognition (Chapter 4), and in view of the fact that mathematics is the product of human brains and has been designed as an aid to human thinking, it should not be surprising to find that IC is central in the structures and workings of mathematics [100].

-This line of thinking is substantially different from any of the existing 'isms' in the foundations of mathematics, but there are weak connections with structuralism [71, Section 4.4.4].
+This line of thinking is substantially different from any of the existing 'isms' in the foundations of mathematics, but there are weak connections with structuralism [100, Section 4.4.4].

-The 'mathematics as IC' idea has things to say about the longstanding puzzle about why mathematics can be so effective in at least some parts of science (Section 8.5).
+The 'mathematics as IC' idea has things to say about the longstanding puzzle about why mathematics can be so effective in at least some parts of science and in other areas of application (Section 10.7).

-An important part of the arguments for the importance of IC in mathematics are the versions of ICMUP outlined in Section I and Section [71].
-Examples are described in the following subsections.
+An important part of the arguments for the importance of IC in mathematics are the versions of ICMUP outlined in the following subsections.

-8.1 Chunking-With-Codes in mathematics
+10.1 Chunking-with-Codes in mathematics

-The chunking-with-codes technique for IC (Section I.2.2) is widely used in mathematics, as outlined in the following two subsections.
+The Chunking-with-Codes technique for IC (Appendix G.2.2) is widely used in mathematics, as outlined in the following two subsections.

-8.1.1 The basics
+10.1.1 The basics

 The basic idea is that a relatively large 'chunk' of information is given a relatively short identifier or 'code'.
-For example, with a function like \sqrt{x} , the symbol $\sqrt{\ }$ is the relatively short code and the chunk is the relatively large procedures for calculating square roots.
+For example, with a function like \sqrt{x} , the SP-Symbol \sqrt{x} is the relatively short code and the chunk is the relatively large procedures for calculating square roots.
 In a similar way, with a function like log(x), the word 'log' is the relatively short code and the chunk is the relatively large procedures for calculating logarithms.

-8.1.2 The number system as Chunking-With-Codes
+10.1.2 The number system as Chunking-with-Codes